jianzhi-1/cs61b/README.md

 # CS61B
+### Data Structures
-### UC Berkeley Fall 2021, taught by Prof Paul Hilfinger
+UC Berkeley Fall 2021, taught by Prof Paul Hilfinger

-This repository is meant to store my lecture/discussion notes, which I think would be nice to share with my peers.
+This repository is meant to store my lecture/discussion notes.
 I will **not** be uploading anything related to homework or assignments.
 Please contact me if you feel any file should not be here.
 Thanks!

 ### Receiving Assignments
 On local, pull from central repository.